dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 the best path for most people.
 But honestly, it is the constant and painful struggle which has made me intelligent.
 It is that
 I DO NOT KNOW, which makes me struggle to learn.
 And because I have struggled to learn on my own -- and wasted so much time doing so -- this is why I'm able to make such insights.
 However, if everyone took this path, our systems of knowledge propagation would crumble.

-And my blind spots are glaring.
+And my own blind spots are glaring.
 It's often pretty embarrassing what I don't know.

-For years, I thought white eggs were white because they went through a bleaching process ...
+> For years, I thought white eggs were white because they went through a bleaching process ...
 LMAO ok that's embarrassing.

 If I went to college, I would have these answers.
-The system of information processing and and structure of knowledge in my mind would look just like everyone else's.
+The system of information processing and structure of knowledge in my mind would look just like everyone else's.
 I wouldn't have the need to search so hard.
 I also would lack my propensity for creativity, but the number of times i have 'discovered' something that already exists both amazes me and embarrasses me.